 One of my best experiences was starting my clinical rotations and getting to put all the knowledge to good use.

-Employment of surgical technologists is expected to increase 19% through 2020, about as fast as the average for all occupations. (source)
+Employment of surgical technologists is projected to grow 30% through 2022, much faster than the average for all occupations. (source)

 Choose a degree

 - health care practitioner

 - management, administration, or education

 - this program may also be used as a route of preparation for master's level studies

 - out-patient care centers